MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

    > [!div class="mx-imgBorder"]
    > !['Define tables' animation.](media/form-processing-multiple-layout-define-tables-only.gif "Define tables to extract")

+   > [!NOTE]
+   > Table extraction is currently not available when choosing ‘Unstructured and free-form documents’ as document type.

 - For each checkbox, provide a name you would like the checkbox to have in the model.
 Define separate checkboxes for each item that can be checked in a document.